rajesh-nitc/test-vpc-endpoints/README.md

 # Test
 Access s3 from private instance
 ## Getting Started
 Deploy vpc endpoint for s3 and depoly a public instance in public subnet and a private instance in private subnet.
-Private subnet does not need/have nat gateway.
+Public subnet does not need/have nat gateway.
 ### Deploy
 ```
 terraform init